The Philadelphia Inquirer: Ownership shifts (2009-2014)

 By May 2012, the combined journalist staff at all of Philadelphia Media Network was about 320, and some of the same stories and photographs appeared both in The Inquirer and Daily News.
 In October 2011, Philadelphia Media Network sold the Inquirer Building to Bart Blatstein, a developer affiliated with Tower Investments Inc., who said he intended to turn the complex into a mixed-use complex of offices retail and apartments.
 The following month, however, publisher and chief executive officer Gregory J. Osberg announced that 600 of the 740 Philadelphia Media Network employees of The Inquirer, Daily News, and Philly.com would move to office space in the former Strawbridge & Clothier department store on east Market Street, and that the remaining employees would move to offices in the Philadelphia suburbs.

 In July 2012, Philadelphia Media Network moved to the new location, consolidating its offices on the building's third floor.
 Cutbacks left much of the 525000 sqft of the Inquirer Building empty, but the 125000 sqft east Market Street location consolidated Philadelphia Media's departments, including the Daily Newss newsroom with The Inquirer.
 The new location has a street-level lobby and event room.
 Plans for the building also included electronic signage such as a news ticker on the corner of the Center City Philadelphia high-rise.

 On April 2, 2012, a group of local business leaders paid $55 million for the newspaper, less than 15 percent of the $515 million spent to buy the papers in 2006.
 In June 2014, PMN was sold to H.F.
 "Gerry" Lenfest, who appointed C.Z.
-"Terry" Egger as publisher and chief executive officer four months later, in October 2015.
+"Terry" Egger as publisher and chief executive officer in October 2015.